arealclimber/nft-playground/README.md

-This project is built to learn the NFT marketplace dApp.
+This project is built to learn the NFT marketplace dApp

 - [🧱 Features](#-features)
     - [NFT Creation](#nft-creation)